 - Use barriers to prevent small children straying into cooking areas.

 Parties take time to organise.
 Give yourself as much planning time as possible, draw up your wish list of activities or menus, and don’t be scared to contact professional stagers if you’ve got a large gathering or celebration going on.
+If it’s kid’s birthday party, it would be a good idea to order a happy birthday yard sign that you can put in your backyard or any other outdoor venues.
 There’s always more to think about than you first realise, but get it right and everyone will be talking about your outdoor family party for years to come.